Moesif/moesif-aws-lambda-nodejs/README.md

   }
 };

-var users = [user]
+// Put the users you inside an array. var users = [user]

-moesifMiddleware.updateUsersBatch(users, callback);
+// Call the function with the list of users. moesifMiddleware.updateUsersBatch(users, callback);
 ```

 The `metadata` field can contain any customer demographic or other info you want to store.
-Only the `userId` field is required.
+MOesif only requires the `userId` field.

 This method is a convenient helper that calls the Moesif API library.
 For more information, see the function documentation in [Moesif Node.js API reference](https://www.moesif.com/docs/api?javascript--nodejs#update-users-in-batch).